Felbeeey/unDEV/login-page/Readme.md

 7. Now just click 'Run Script' and it will print some text in the window.

-8. Thats it.. logout and have a look at your new theme :)
+8. Thats it.. logout and have a look at your new login page :)